Files

 1. Read Autodesk 3ds Source Data

-The Interopolis 3D model is a simple Autodesk 3DS model of a small section of downtown.
+The Interopolis 3D model is a simple Autodesk 3DS file of a small section of a fictional downtown.
+Add a reader to the canvas.

 The source 3DS model viewed in the FME Data Inspector.